edenton/kth_svg_model/README.md

 python generate_svg_lp.py
 ```

-Logs generated gifs will be saved in logs/svg_fp and logs/svg_lp for SVG-FP and SVG-LP models respectively.
+Generated gifs will be saved in logs/svg_fp and logs/svg_lp for SVG-FP and SVG-LP models respectively.